ethereum/devp2p/caps/eth.md

 the byte size of `tx-type || tx-data` for typed transactions, and the size of the RLP-encoded `legacy-tx` for non-typed legacy transactions.

-The `cells` element is a bitmap marking the indices of cells stored by the sending peer.
-For each cell stored by the peer the corresponding bit is set.
-This field is only relevant when the transaction hash refers to a blob transaction.
-Blob transactions with identical cells values may be batched together in the same message.
+The cells element is a bitmap marking which cell indices can be fetched from the sending peer.
+For each bit set to one, the peer stores the cell at that index in all blobs of the transaction.
+A bit must be set only if the peer has the cell at that index in all blobs of the transaction.
+This field is only relevant for those entries that refer to blob transactions.
+Blob transactions with the same cells value may be announced together in a batch within this message.

 The recommended soft limit for this message is 4096 items (~150 KiB).